- Scholarship Information -

 *All scholarship awards must be claimed within 12 months of high school graduation.

 The Clay County school program responsible for producing the winning poster will receive a program grant, in addition to recognition via Concert on the Green press releases and news articles.
-All student winners will be recognized on the Concert on the Green website, at the Clay County Fair, and at our Memorial Day Weekend Concert on Sunday, May 27, 2018.
+All student winners will be recognized on the Concert on the Green website.

-Concert on the Green is pleased to announce the 2018 Music Competition for Clay County students.
+Concert on the Green is pleased to announce the 2019 Music Competition for Clay County students.
 This young artist event is designed to promote music education in Clay County by providing talented students an opportunity to perform a solo work with the Jacksonville Symphony.
-The winner will be chosen through a competitive audition process and will perform with the Jacksonville Symphony in concert on May 27, 2018 at St. Johns Country Day School.
-The winner will receive a $1,000 scholarship award that can be used toward music or college expenses.
+The winner will be chosen through a competitive audition process and may perform with the Jacksonville Symphony in concert on May 26, 2019.
+The winner will receive a scholarship award that can be used toward music or college expenses.

 Be sure that the musical selections you choose are arranged for Orchestral Accompaniment.
 Check with your instructor or contact us to get approval for your piece, as well to answer any questions you may have.